Music therapists work with neurological patients to help stimulate cognition.

 The results concluded that neurologic music therapy does in fact improve gait parameters.
 There was a significant spike in the gait parameters of those in the experimental group in comparison to the control group.
 The ability to walk in strides did not advance as well in the control group as it did in the experimental group.
 Step and stride length was another indicator that proved neurologic music therapy to be beneficial.
 There was a large increase in velocity when it came to the experimental group, but not so much for the control group.

-Music therapy can be used to improve myriad disorders.
-Music therapy has been proven to show significant increases in clients with brain disorders.
+Music therapy has been proven to show significant increases in clients with various brain disorders.
 Neurologic music therapy is just one way to help clients who have suffered from some kind of brain injury.